Anassatti/TestAutomation/README.md

 •	Increasing the test frequency/reducing the time required for test cycles

 **My Work**
-I designed common software automation product architecture, which is suitable for any kind of automation projects.
+I designed common software automation solution, which is suitable for any kind of automation projects.
 This product contains framework, and integration points with project management, test management, configuration management.

 ***Product layers***